 Campbell Chiropractic.
 In August 2020, we entered into a sublease agreement with Campbell Chiropractic in Richmond, Kentucky.
-The shared space arrangement allows us full access to the space twice weekly.
-This facility provides chiropractic care and will allow collaboration opportunities in the future.
+The shared space arrangement allowed us full access to the space twice weekly.
+This agreement was terminated in 2021.

 Lockwood Chiropractic, LLC.
-We acquired the chiropractic clinic of Lockwood Chiropractic in Webster Groves, Missouri, a suburb of St. Louis, in November 2020 in a Practice Purchase Agreement.
+We acquired the chiropractic clinic of Lockwood Chiropractic in Webster Groves, Missouri, a suburb of St. Louis, in a Practice Purchase Agreement in November 2020.
 The facility will continue to operate under the direction of Sharon Whalen, D.C. and will provide us the opportunity to provide our services to a wider patient base outside the city.